 AJ Kumar is the founder of Limitless Publishing.
 He helps authors, experts, artists, coaches, and “gurus” build online businesses, design great customer experiences and build infinitely scalable brands.
-AJ has over 10 years of internet marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class bloggers including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.
+AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry thought leaders including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.
 AJ is also a serial entrepreneur and has built and sold several companies, including 2 that were generating millions of dollars in revenue.

 My American Dream: Who Is AJ?